OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

 User Inputs
 --------------------------------------------------------------------------------

 The User Inputs functionality provides the VM Template creator the possibility to dynamically ask for dynamic values.
 This is a convenient way to parametrize a base installation.
 These inputs will be presented to the user when the VM Template is instantiated.
-The VM guest needs to be :ref:`contextualized <context_overview>` to make use of the values provided by the user.
+The VM guest needs to have the OpenNebula contextualization packages installed to make use of the values provided by the user.
 The following example shows how to pass some user inputs to a VM:

 .. code-block:: none